isomerpages/nparks-biodiversity/_festival-highlights/Festival Booths.md

 </div>
 </td>
 <td rowspan="1" colspan="1">
-<p>The <a href="https://npss.org.sg/" rel="noopener nofollow" target="_blank">Nature Photographic Society Singapore (NPSS)</a> specialises
+<p>The <strong><a href="https://npss.org.sg/" rel="noopener nofollow" target="_blank">Nature Photographic Society Singapore (NPSS)</a></strong> specialises
 in taking nature photos such as Avian / Wildlife, Macro, and landscape.
 Our booth will have photo exhibits showing members works, in addition to logo.
-There will be demonstration of how to take live macro photos at the booth and video clips of the society’s activities. how to take responsible nature photos, such as not closing in to the subject especially in nesting situations</p>
+There will be a demonstration of how to take live macro photos at the booth and video clips of the society’s activities.
+We will also show how to take responsible nature photos, such as not closing in to the subject especially in nesting situations.</p>
 </td>
 </tr>
 <tr>